-In rare instances when the physician orders an asthma inhaler to be carried on the student's person, the parent and student must also sign an affidavit ensuring that the student is capable of self-administering the prescription asthma medication and releasing the school nurse and the District of any liability for misuse.
-Inhalers shall not be shared with other students.
+In rare instances when the physician orders asthma or anaphylactic medications to be carried on the student's person, the parent and student must also sign an affidavit ensuring that the student is capable of self-administering the prescription medication and releasing the school nurse and the District of any liability for misuse.
+Medications shall not be shared with other students.